-Last Updated on Tuesday, 22 October 2024, 8:28 by Denis Chabrol
+Last Updated on Tuesday, 22 October 2024, 19:26 by Writer

-Director of the University of the West Indies’ (UWI) School of Nursing in Trinidad, Dr Oscar Ocho says nurses in the Caribbean are more academically qualified but cannot be put the theory into practice, resulting in the need for a study on the impact of professionalisation on the profession.
+Director of the University of the West Indies’ (UWI) School of Nursing in Trinidad, Dr Oscar Ocho says nurses in the Caribbean are more academically qualified but cannot put the theory into practice, resulting in the need for a study on the impact of professionalisation on the profession.

 “We are churning out professional nurses who have their degrees but we’re not sure if there is temperature,” said Dr Ocho who is also Director of the Pan-American Health Organisation/World Health Organisation (PAHO/WHO) Collaborating Centre for Nursing and Midwifery (Leadership and Policy).